Pardhu-mutyala/ansible-roles-roboshop/README.md

 vars
     main.yaml --> we can keep all the vars here

- Handlers --> we can usee handlers properly for restarting the servers or services when any configuration changes happend.
+ Handlers --> these are notifiers in ansible.
+When there is a change in something if you want to notify oyhrt task we can use handlers. we can usee handlers properly for restarting the servers or services when any configuration changes happend.
+ Eg:- change in nginx configure can notify restart task in handlers directory.
+   <some-name>.yaml